Pilot-induced oscillation

+Notable examples

 On 20 January 1974, a YF-16 (a development prototype for what was to become the General Dynamics F-16 Fighting Falcon) was on a high-speed taxi test when PIO caused the aircraft to veer off to the left of the runway.
 The test pilot decided to take off and landed safely after six minutes.
 After that unintentional maiden flight, the development team reduced the roll gain of the fly-by-wire computer to eliminate similar PIO during takeoff or landing.

 In February 1989, a JAS 39 Gripen prototype crashed when landing in Linköping, Sweden.
 Pilot-induced oscillation as a result of an over-sensitive, yet slow-response flight control system was determined to be the cause.
 Subsequently, the flight control system was redesigned.

-Pilot-induced oscillation was blamed for the 1992 crash of the prototype F-22 Raptor, landing at Edwards Air Force Base in California.
+Pilot-induced oscillation was blamed for the 1992 crash of the prototype Lockheed YF-22, landing at Edwards Air Force Base in California.
 This crash was linked to actuator rate limiting, causing the pilot, Tom Morgenfeld, to overcompensate for pitch fluctuations.

+In September 1999, Olympic Airways Flight 3838, a Dassault Falcon 900B, experienced several pilot-induced oscillations while descending into Bucharest Henri Coandă International Airport.
+Seven people were killed, including Greek deputy foreign minister Giannos Kranidiotis.